cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   }
   ```

-- In addition, the following hooks enable the provider CCV module to register operations to be execute when certain events occur on the Staking module:
+- In addition, the following hooks enable the provider CCV module to register operations to be execute when certain events occur within the Staking module:
   ```typescript
   // invoked by the Staking module when
   // an unbonding delegation operation is initiated